floooh/floooh.github.io/_posts/2017-02-27-fips-vscode.md

 from the command line), second: cmake-server is normally intended to be used as a long-running process which IDEs talk to in order to control cmake and query information from it.
-I'm not using it this way, instead I'm only starting it up, send the necessary commands to get the the codemodel info, and dump everything that's coming back from the cmake-server (through stdout) into a file.
+I'm not using it this way, instead I'm only starting it up, send the necessary commands to get to the codemodel info, and dump everything that's coming back from the cmake-server (through stdout) into a file.